The Most Recalled Cars of 2015

 In September, U.S. regulators revealed that Volkswagen had intentionally programmed a number of its vehicles to sense when they were undergoing emissions testing and emit lower levels of emissions during these tests.
 In reality, while in normal operation, these vehicles emit up to nine times the legal limit of vehicle produced pollutants.

-Most of the 500,000 cars recalled in the United States have been VW’s 2.0L, 4-cylinder TDI vehicles, and that’s just in the U.S. Worldwide, 11 million of the company’s diesel vehicles have been affected.
+Most of the 500,000 cars recalled in the United States have been VW’s 2.0L, 4-cylinder TDI vehicles.
+Worldwide, 11 million of the company’s diesel vehicles have been affected.
 Because Volkswagen was not only aware of the emission problem, but actively working to cover it up, they could face fines up to $18 billion dollars and, again, that’s only in the United States.
 Can the maker of the famed Beetle survive?
 It seems only time will tell.

 Hyundai – 305,000